 (i) Setting organizational structure at the village level: Initially both formal and informal discussions are held with the villagers to introduce the project.
-Information about the ecological situation and land use practices are collected through organized discussions and observations.
-The village government is then asked to establish village committee on tree planting and land-use management.
+Information about the government is then asked to establish village committee on tree planting and land-use management.
 The committee in turn selects in cooperation with the project, a villager who can serve as an extension agent.
 The extension agent is supposed to represent the project and coordinate the activities at the village level.

-- (ii) Selection of target groups Secondly, the project selects specific target groups among the villagers.
+(ii) Selection of target groups

+Secondly, the project selects specific target groups among the villagers.
 These target groups are identified and selected to develop with special guidance from the project, agroforestry systems specifically geared towards the local situation.
-Also the project identifies 8-10 contact farmers in each village. - (iii) Evaluation of the target group's activities In the third step, the activities of the target groups are evaluated by the project staff, target group members and members of the village committee on tree planting and land-use management.
+Also the project identifies 8-10 contact farmers in each village.

+(iii) Evaluation of the target group's activities

+In the third step, the activities of the target groups are evaluated by the project staff, target group members and members of the village committee on tree planting and land-use management.
 Based on the results of the evaluation, a plan of action is made to implement the findings among other members.